 Carson National Forest in New Mexico:

 San Antonio Management Area: The San Antonio Management Area is approximately 148,000 acres of rolling grassland surrounded by conifers, ponderosa pines, and aspen stands in the northern western area of the Carson National Forest.
 This area is adjacent to the BLM’s Rio Grande del Norte National Monument as well as the Rio Grande National Forest in Colorado is critical to wildlife movement and connectivity.
-This site is an important migration corridor for mule deer, pronghorn antelope and native Rio Grande cutthroat trout as well as is critical to wintering/calving elk herds.
+This site is an important migration corridor for elk, mule deer, pronghorn antelope as well as essential habitat to native Rio Grande Cutthroat trout.
+The area is also critical to wintering/calving elk herds.

 Rio Grande Cutthroat Trout Management Areas: This management area is comprised of three high value areas for the Rio Grande cutthroat trout: (1) north of Cruces Basin; (2) in the Comanche Creek Basin; and (3) the Rio Grande del Rancho and nearby streams.
 As the New Mexico State Fish, management for the recovery of Rio Grande Cutthroat trout is important to New Mexico’s culture, history, and sporting heritage.